rdok/7dtd_mod_custom_music/documentation/about.md

 - Supports changing volume.
 - Ambient music such as crickets sound are NOT overriden.
 - Add two free tracks (Creative Commons).
-- Supports mp3 & wav; as well as aiff & flac
+- Supports mp3 & wav; as well as aiff.
 - Plays tracks in random, and ensures no two tracks are played in the same order.